godaddy/gasket/packages/gasket-core/README.md

 The `configure` lifecycle is the first lifecycle executed when a Gasket is instantiated.
-This allows any registered plugin to adjust the configuration before further lifecycles are executed.
+This allows any [registered plugins] to adjust the configuration before further lifecycles are executed.

 ```js